-Sel ect the Certification that app olies to the PROP OSER: ----- ----- ----- --------------- ---------- ---------- ----- ------ -------
+Select the Certification that applies to the PROPOSER:

-Certification (1) or Certification (2) Select th e appropriate responses in the appli icable Ce tification: Certification (1): us Equal Employment Opportunity Performance ractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) deve 41C.F.R. §60-2 and/or 60-4; eloped ai nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) participation opportunity clause; ipated in a previous Contract or subcontract subject to the equal OR he Equal Joint Reporting Committee, the Director of Office of Employment Opportunity Commission, all reports due / DO NOT CLAIM) exemption from om the su than fifty re Prime Contractor submitting this Proposal, ( CLAIM bmission of the Standard Form 100 (EEO-1) due to the (50) employees under C.F.R. §60-1.7, or qualifies for RTIFY that the above Certification wed with this project. on will be e made part of any Subcontract Agreement, or other Executed on (Officer/PROPOSER) Compar y: Address :
+Certification (1) or Certification (2)

+Select the appropriate responses in the applicable Certification:

+Certification (1): Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I:

+(a) (HAVE / HAVE NOT) developed and filed an Affirmative Action Program pursuant to 41C.F.R. §60-2 and/or 60-4;

+(b) (HAVE / HAVE NOT) participated in a previous Contract or subcontract subject to the equal opportunity clause;

+(c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Office of Federal Contract Compliance, or the Equal Employment Opportunity Commission, all reports due under the applicable filing requirements,

+OR

+Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal, (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO-1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.

+I FURTHER CERTIFY that the above Certification will be made part of any Subcontract Agreement, or other Agreement involved with this project.

+Executed on \\\\\, 20 \\\\\ .

+Signed: -

+- (Officer/PROPOSER)

+Title:

+Company:

+Address: